Florida vs. Washington

 Figure 6.

 Over the past six decades some states have experienced extreme swings in growth, and often such swings have tended to coincide with the decades themselves.
-Figure 6 again shows the annual percent change in Florida's real per capita personal income since 1959, but this time they are displayed with average growth rates for the decade of the 1960s, 1970s, 1980s, 1990s, 2000s, 2010s, and 2020-2022.
+Figure 6 again traces the annual percent change in Florida's real per capita personal income since 1959, but this time they are overlayed with average growth rates for the decade of the 1960s, 1970s, 1980s, 1990s, 2000s, 2010s, and 2020-2022.

 Real Per Capita Personal Income Growth: